LanceMatch/LanceMatch/_posts/2015-03-28-stay-creative.md

 Side projects make it possible to keep your creative flame alive.
 With your own work, you’re essentially limitless in terms of what you do.
 Personal endeavors both (a) allow you to show your style and (b) build a portfolio that better represents you.

->Pick a small idea and start working on it.
+>"Pick a small idea and start working on it." <br />
 - Brent Galloway

 ## Do what you love.